The Bradford & Bingley Shareholder Action Group was

 terms of the nationalisation (which effectively dictated the valuation would

 be nil if funding had been supplied).
 This prejudiced any legal claims

 including submissions to the Independent Valuer and the Upper Tribunal

-picture above is of one of the former B&B retail branches, now owned
+picture to the right is of one of the former B&B retail branches, now owned

 by Santander and rebranded accordingly.